cirosantilli/linux-cheat/file-share.md

 - green: synced

-Get public url of F into the clipboard:
+Get public URL of F into the clipboard:

     dropbox puburl "$F"
     echo "wget `dropbox puburl "$F"`" > xsel

 The file must be inside Public folder.

-Autostart dropbox at startup:
+Autostart Dropbox at startup:

     dropbox autostart y

-#ubuntu one
+#Ubuntu one

-open source cross platform canonical dropbox like program
+Open source cross platform canonical Dropbox-like program.

+Discontinued.

-web interface:
+Web interface:

     firefox https://one.ubuntu.com/dashboard/

-check deamon status:
+Check daemon status:

     u1sdtool -s

-publish a file:
+Publish a file:

     u1sdtool --publish-file a

-get file public url to the clipboard:
+Get file public URL to the clipboard:

     u1sdtool --publish-file a | perl -ple 's/.+\s//' | xsel -b

 There exist taskbar status indicator exists at <https://launchpad.net/indicator-ubuntuone>.

-#nicotine+

-soulseek client
+#Nicotine+

+Soulseek client.

-##behind a proxy router
+##Behind a proxy router

 Go to the router admin panel, port forwarding part.

-It can be found using your browser under a magic vendor dependant address.
+It can be found using your browser under a magic vendor dependent address.

-On a DLINK for example the default is: <http://192.168.0.1/RgForwarding.asp>, default login:admin pass:motorola
+On a D-Link for example the default is: <http://192.168.0.1/RgForwarding.asp>, default login: `admin` pass: `motorola`.

 Open ports 2234 to 2239 on local ip found at:

     ifconfig eth0 | grep "inet addr:"

 Now either put your files in another partition at the root, or symlink your share and download dirs to somewhere above user so that people cannot see your username:

     sudo ln -s /home/soulseek path/to/share/folder

-#nfs
+#NFS

-Network FileSystem.
+Network File System.

 Designed for LAN, has higher throughput than FTP.

 FTP preferred on WAN.

-#ldap
+#LDAP